Debt & Credit

 Debt consolidation means replacing multiple existing debts with a single new loan.
 Instead of paying a credit card at 22%, a store account at 24%, and a personal loan at 18% separately each month, you take out one consolidation loan — typically at a lower rate — and use it to pay off all three.
 You then make one monthly payment to one lender.

-The catch: consolidation loans are usually unsecured personal loans with terms of 12 to 84 months.
-If you extend the term significantly to lower the monthly payment, you may end up paying more total interest even if the rate is lower — because you are paying interest for longer.
+The appeal is straightforward: simpler, potentially cheaper, and easier to manage.
+The catch is that consolidation loans are usually unsecured personal loans with terms of 12 to 84 months.
+If you extend the term significantly to lower the monthly payment, you may pay more total interest even if the rate is lower — because you are paying interest for longer.

 Use the Calcura Debt Consolidation Calculator to run your own numbers before speaking to any lender.